Anomalous waiting-time distributions in postselection-free quantum many-body dynamics under continuous monitoring: Conclusions

 While the long-time tail of the half-chain WTD is governed by the eigenvalue $\lambda_0$ of the superoperator $\mathscr{L}_0$ with the largest real part, the role of the remaining eigenvalues is an open question.
 In particular, it is interesting to clarify how the eigenvalue $\lambda_1$ with the second-largest real part contributes to the half-chain WTD, and whether it leads to characteristic subleading corrections or crossover behavior at intermediate times.
+It is also important to exactly identify the crossover time $\tau^*$, where the half-chain WTD starts to deviate from the Poissonian distribution.
 Furthermore, the numerical exact diagonalization results of the spectrum of $\mathscr{L}_0$ suggest the possible emergence of exceptional points in a dissipative many-body system \cite{Heiss12, Minganti19, Luitz19, Takemori24, Takemori25}, where eigenvalues and eigenvectors coalesce.
 Understanding how such exceptional points influence the WTD is an intriguing direction for future work.
 Finally, it is an important open problem to explore the universal properties by investigating how anomalous subsystem WTDs manifest themselves in other interacting many-body models.

-\ack{This work was supported by JST ERATO Grant No.\ JPMJER2302, and KAKENHI Grants No.\ JP24K16982 and No.\ JP25K17327.
+\ack{This work was supported by JSPS Program for Forming Japan's Peak Research Universities (J-PEAKS) Grant No.\ JPJS00420230008, JST ERATO Grant No.\ JPMJER2302, and KAKENHI Grants No.\ JP24K16982 and No.\ JP25K17327.
 This work was also partly funded by Hirose Foundation, Fujikura Foundation, Toyota Riken Scholar Program, and Support Center for Advanced Telecommunications Technology Research.
 The numerical calculations were carried out in part with the help of QuSpin \cite{Weinberg17}.}

 {Appendix~\Alph{section}} {\Alph{section}\arabic{equation}}